 We store a simple description of each region's color, texture, and spatial characteristics.
-(See Fig. 2(f) for a visualization of the stored representation.)

 Color and texture descriptors

 The two dominant colors within a connected component are chosen by using the EM algorithm to fit a mixture of two Gaussians in the HSV cone.
 The details are as before except that in this case we restrict the covariances to be a constant times the identity matrix.
 Upon convergence, the two mean vectors are recorded as the dominant colors in the region.
 When the color distribution inside the HSV cone is in fact unimodal, both means become nearly coincident; we have not found it necessary to apply model selection between K=1 and K=2.